circleci/circleci-docs/jekyll/_cci2/workflows.md

 **Note:** The `defaults:` key in this example is arbitrary.
 It is possible to name a new key and define it with an arbitrary `&name` to create a reusable set of configuration keys.

+For a live example of using workspaces to pass data between build and deploy jobs, see the [`config.yml`](https://github.com/circleci/circleci-docs/blob/master/.circleci/config.yml) of this documentation.

 Refer to the [Persisting Data in Workflows: When to Use Caching, Artifacts, and Workspaces](https://circleci.com/blog/persisting-data-in-workflows-when-to-use-caching-artifacts-and-workspaces/) for additional conceptual information about using workspaces, caching, and artifacts.

 ## Rerunning a Workflow's Failed Jobs